…and I have written quite a few articles (about 1,000 to be precise, maybe more).

 5 Prioritize visible content

-There are a few other tweaks to do, you can check out over at the Google page speed tool.
+There are a few other tweaks to do you can check out over at the WP Engine speed test tool.

 Wp engine manage all that shit for you so you can concentrate on what really matters – selling, but read this if you want to optimize your site yourself: